Sandy Kanehl, M.Ed., CSAC, CPRS Chief Executive Officer

 Mike Davidson, CPRS, Recovery Coach Chief Operating Officer

 Mike has been with Roads to Recovery Since May, 2014 first serving as the Board President and then beginning on April 1, 2015 as the Program Manager.
 Mike has spent over 20 years in the treatment industry working in counseling, program development, supervision, and marketing.
 Mike spent the last 10 years before coming to Roads to Recovery doing humanitarian aid work throughout the world in places like Cuba, Guatemala, Honduras, and Dominican Republic.
-Mike has 32 years of recovery and during his spare time can be found fishing, hunting, or kayaking.
+Mike has been in recovery since 1983 and during his spare time can be found fishing, hunting, or kayaking.

 What Recovery Means to Mike….”Recovery is a way of life that I never imagined could have ever been possible.

 Darlene has been the Operations Manager with Roads to Recovery since July, 2013.
 Darlene’s work includes performing all HR, financial, insurance, tax functions, staff and maintenance supervision functions, family recovery support services, and helping provide work opportunities for Roads to Recovery Peers.
 In addition to her day to day functions Darlene also serves as a Certified Peer Recovery Specialist and supports women in the women’s residence.
 In her spare time Darlene enjoys hiking.